jadfalaoui/recipes-to-macros/README.md

 | melons                | 4.72 | 185   |

-It seems like Hidden Valley ranch is a an overwhelming favorite, while other popular tags include cuisine names, ingredients and holidays/religious observances ("Moroccan made the list which, to be frank, is huge for the program").
+It seems like Hidden Valley ranch is a an overwhelming favorite, while other popular tags include cuisine names, ingredients and holidays/religious observances *(Moroccan made the list which, while it has no influence on my analysis, is huge for the program)*.

 ## Prediction Problem